A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 📌 Key Facts

-• On Thursday, May 7, 2026, ABC filed a petition with the FCC arguing the agency’s January 2026 public notice and enforcement posture toward 'The View' has a "chilling effect on First Amendment-protected free speech."
+• On Thursday, May 7, 2026, ABC filed a petition with the FCC arguing the agency’s January 2026 public notice and enforcement posture toward "The View" has a "chilling effect on First Amendment-protected free speech," and the filing was made public the following day; ABC filed a petition.

-• ABC’s filing stresses that 'The View' has operated under a bona fide news exemption granted by the FCC more than 20 years ago via a Declaratory Ruling and says the commission has provided no basis to revisit that status now.
+• ABC’s filing stresses that "The View" has operated under a bona fide news exemption granted more than 20 years ago via a Declaratory Ruling and contends the commission has provided no basis to revisit that status now; the filing was submitted on behalf of both KTRK‑TV Houston and ABC corporate; bona fide news exemption.

-• ABC explicitly rejects suggestions that a February 2026 appearance by Texas Democratic Senate hopeful James Talarico was meant to promote his candidacy, saying the booking was driven by "newsworthiness and audience interest."
+• ABC explicitly rejected suggestions that a February 2026 appearance by Texas Democratic Senate hopeful James Talarico was meant to promote his candidacy, saying the booking was driven by "newsworthiness and audience interest"; James Talarico.

 Follow how coverage of this story developed over time